SAP-archive/smp-mobiliser-template/README.md

 ## Getting Started

 Obtain and install your copy of the SAP Mobile Platform, version 3.0 SP08.
+Then install the patch PL01 onto your installation.
 Mobiliser is packaged as an optional feature inside SMP.
 To begin work on your customisation, you need to install the mobiliser WAR file into your local maven repository so it can be used as a dependency of this project.

-If the mobiliser feature is active in your SMP, you'll find the mobiliser WAR file in $SMP_HOME/pickup.
-You can also extract the WAR file from the mobiliser feature without activating it.
-This can be done like this:

-        jar xf $SMP_HOME/p2/com.sap.mobile.platform.server.repository/binary/com.sap.mobile.platform.server.build.feature.mobiliser_root_* pickup/mobiliser.war && mv pickup/mobiliser.war . && rm -r pickup
+PL01 does not include an updated mobiliser update-site.
+Instead, the patched 5.5.1 mobiliser.war is included in the directory

-Once you have the war file, install it into your local repository.
+$SMP\_HOME/extras/mobiliser/custom/.
+Once you have located the war file, install it into your local repository.

-        mvn install:install-file -Dfile=mobiliser.war -DgroupId=com.sap.mobile.platform.server.appservices.money.vanilla  -DartifactId=com.sybase365.mobiliser.vanilla.war -Dversion=5.5.0 -Dpackaging=war
+        mvn install:install-file -Dfile=mobiliser.war -DgroupId=com.sap.mobile.platform.server.appservices.money.vanilla  -DartifactId=com.sybase365.mobiliser.vanilla.war -Dversion=5.5.1 -Dpackaging=war

 ### Reporting Mobiliser